-Prof Dilley and his team are investigating new discoveries in stem cell technology and gene editing techniques to develop treatments for hearing impairment in Usher Syndrome patients who can have significant and disabling vision and hearing impairment.
+Prof Dilley and his team are investigating new discoveries in stem cell technology and gene editing techniques to develop treatments for hearing impairment in Usher Syndrome patients who can have a significant and disabling vision and hearing impairment.

-“Put simply, new gene editing techniques allow us to correct the mutated genes and restore normal cell function,” Prof Dilley said.
+“Put simply, new gene-editing techniques allow us to correct the mutated genes and restore normal cell function,” Prof Dilley said.
 “Because we know which mutation occurs in each of the Usher Syndrome patients, we can provide a tailored approach to match each specific mutation.”

-Currently in the early stages of research, Ear Science is investigating stem cell research for Usher Syndrome patients in collaboration with Lions Eye Institute’s Professor Fred Chen, with each organisation working on solutions for its primary interest.
+Currently, in the early stages of research, Ear Science is investigating stem cell research for Usher Syndrome patients in collaboration with Lions Eye Institute’s Professor Fred Chen, with each organisation working on solutions for its primary interest.

 The teams are reprogramming Usher patient cells to create pluripotent stem cells, the most rudimentary form of a human cell, and then, through highly skilled and precise gene editing, test methods for making cochlear hair cells for hearing and retina cells for sight.
 These will then be delivered back into the same patient.